Positioning Your Business-9 Key Questions (936 Words)

-Vendors are a dime a dozen but partners are hard to find.
+Vendors are a dime a dozen but partners are hard to find; positioning your business for success is crucial.
 This statement is continually in the minds of your customers.
 If you would like to develop a business strategy based on quality relationships, take a look at how your customers currently perceive your business.
 Ask your customers what they think of you through surveys or simply by word-of-mouth.
 The conversation they have with themselves about you is their reality.

 You can greatly influence your chances of success in an uncertain economy if you position yourself as a partner to your customers.
 Learn to get on their side of the table.
 Learn what they perceive as valuable to them and what is not.
 When you are clear about how you want the market to perceive you, you can then drive this positioning strategy throughout the many silos of your business.
 As all the areas of your business drive the same consistent message in both word and deed, you will own that position in your marketplace.